igvteam/igv-docs/igv-docs/docs/UserGuide/tracks/quantitative_data.md

 Similarly, to keep the data range of **multiple tracks** dynamically in sync:

-* Multi-select the tracks and then right-click on one of them and click on *Group Autoscale* in the pop-up menu.
+* Multi-select the tracks by clicking in the name panel, and then right-click on one of the names and select *Group Autoscale* in the pop-up menu.

 By default, the data range uses a **linear scale**.
 To use a **logarithmic scale**, you can either: